taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

 **Chatbots**
- * [Babagaboosh](https://github.com/dougdouggithub/babagaboosh) - App that lets you have a verbal conversation with OpenAi's GPT 4
+ * [wandbot](https://github.com/wandb/wandbot) - wandbot is a technical support bot for Weights & Biases' AI developer tools that can run in Discord, Slack, ChatGPT and Zendesk

 **CLIs**
- * [OpenHands](https://github.com/all-hands-ai/openhands) - 🙌 OpenHands: Code Less, Make More
+ * [ai-digest](https://github.com/khromov/ai-digest) - A CLI tool to aggregate your codebase into a single Markdown file for use with Claude Projects or custom ChatGPTs.

-**NLP**
+**Openai**
- * [Sunsimiao](https://github.com/x-d-lab/sunsimiao) - 🌿Sunsimiao Chinese Medical Large Model: Providing safe, reliable, and inclusive Chinese medical large model.
+ * [Pet-GPT](https://github.com/hanzoe/pet-gpt) - Pet-GPT is a desktop pet program written in PyQt, which supports calling OpenAI's GPT for context-based conversations, and then actively chats with you!

- * [MiniCPM](https://github.com/openbmb/minicpm) - MiniCPM3-4B：An edge-side LLM that surpasses GPT-3.5-Turbo.
+**Others**
- * [cloudflare-rag](https://github.com/rafalwilinski/cloudflare-rag) - Fullstack "Chat with your PDFs" RAG (Retrieval Augmented Generation) app built fully on Cloudflare
+ * [modded-nanogpt](https://github.com/kellerjordan/modded-nanogpt) - GPT-2 (124M) quality in 5B tokens

-_Updated on September 06, 2024_ (A total of 1744 repositories listed.)
+_Updated on September 09, 2024_ (A total of 1748 repositories listed.)

 ## Table of contents